The Morning Glory Prominent is not an early riser though the coffee bean mark on its wings and its name may suggest it is.

 The Morning-glory Prominent has many variations of color and pattern on its forewings.
 The bean-shaped marking is helpful in narrowing it down to Prominent moths, but other members of this family share similar colors and markings.
 The head and thorax are covered in fur.
-The dark or light brown wings may have two double lines across them.
-The entire wing may be a rich, dark brown with a light, creamy streak on the outer edge of each forewing.
-Lighter individuals may show lines or dashes on the lower part of each wing that run along the wing's veins.
-When resting with wings closed, the abdomen may raise upward, exposing the tip beyond the wings.
+Many have wings that are dark near the midline and light ivory on the outer edges.
+Some are all-around light in color and show lines or dashes on the lower part of each wing.
+When resting with wings closed, the abdomen may rise upward, exposing its tip between the wings.

 Caterpillars are mostly brown, but have a green band just behind the head.
 Right where the green band meets the brown body, the 'spine' area is raised forming a reddish, nubby, antennae-like extension that splits in two.
 A pair of small bumps lines both sides of the white-colored 'spine'.
 The lower half of the caterpillar is thicker, forming a hump where some the bumps grow into small 'antennae'.
 They eat leaves from a variety of trees like maple, birch, elm, oak, and basswood.
-They are not believed to actually eat morning glory flowering vines.
+It was once thought that this species fed from morning glory flowering vines; this is now considered unlikely.
 Adults are nocturnal and will come to lights at night.
 Look for them in deciduous hardwood forests where host trees are growing.

 Scientific Name: Schizura ipomaeae